|

 from Mr. Saatchi and then tried to conceal his financial support

+from the public."
 The Times reported Mr. Lehman's denial,

 that he "insisted that the commercial considerations had